Exhibit 99.3

 ASIA PACIFIC FIBRE CEMENT SAFETY PERFORMANCE

-The Asia Pacific fibre cement segment recorded 9 incidents in fiscal year 2015.
+fibre cement segment recorded 9 incidents in fiscal year 2015.
 The incident rate was 1.29 and the severity rate was 12.39.
-The business now has achieved five consecutive years of incident and severity rates below its safety goals of “2 and 20”.
+The business now has achieved five consecutive years of incident and severity rates below its safety goals of 2 and

 Looking forward to fiscal year 2016, we will be: